 Who Should Buy the Momax PinTag

 The PinTag makes the most sense for people tagging three or more items.
-At that point, you're saving $48+ over AirTags, and the core tracking functionality is identical -- both use the same Find My network.
+At that point, you're saving roughly $57 over three AirTags, and the core tracking functionality is identical -- both use the same Find My network.

 It also works well as a secondary tracker for lower-value items.
 Put an AirTag on your laptop bag (where Precision Finding is worth having) and PinTags on your keys, gym bag, and umbrella.